eandualem/abtest-mlops/README.md

   - The notebook for Sequential A/B Testing is inside the notebooks folder in the file sequential-ab-testing.ipynb.

 ### ML A/B Testing
-  - The notebook for sequential-ab-testing is inside the notebooks folder in the file ml-ab-testing.ipynb.
+  - The notebook for ML A/B Testing is inside the notebooks folder in the file ml-ab-testing.ipynb.

 ### Scripts
   - `create_dataset_versions`: simple script for creating different versions of the data AdSmartABdata.csv